 The EPILOG macro restores the saved registers, then branches back to the calling routine.
-In order for the epilogue to execute properly, register 13 must have the same contents as was invoked from Pascal/VS established by the prologue.
+In order for the epilogue to execute properly, register 13 must have the same contents as was established by the prologue.
 The macro will cause register 2 to be dropped as a base register unless DROP=NO is specified.